Plumsail/documents-docs/source/user-guide/processes/examples/create-Excel-and-pdf-documents-from-cognito-forms.rst

 **Cognito Forms** are an online form builder that allows you to create powerful forms for your website.

-In this example, we will collect data from a Cognito Form, apply the data to our Excel template, and generate a new PDF document with the help of Processes in Power Automate (Microsoft Flow).
+In this example, we will collect data from a Cognito Form, apply the data to our Excel template, and generate a new PDF document with the help of Processes in Microsoft Flow.

 .. contents::
     :local: